jbmadsen/ctf-writeups/PicoCTF-2018/General Skills/General Skills 1/Readme.md

 Since this is an easy challenge, where we only have to lookup a single character, a lookup in [this table](http://www.asciitable.com/) at hex position 41, gives us the answer `A`.

-Alternatively we could use a [Python](https://www.python.org/), which will come in handy for later challenges, using the built-in function [chr](https://docs.python.org/3/library/functions.html#chr):
+Alternatively we could use a [Python](https://www.python.org/), which will come in handy for later challenges, using the built-in function [chr](https://docs.python.org/3/library/functions.html#chr), which:

+> Return the string representing a character whose Unicode code point is the integer i.
+The valid range for the argument is from 0 through 1,114,111 (0x10FFFF in base 16).

+Luckily for us, for the first 128 characters, unicode and ASCII outputs the same characters.

+We input:

 ```python
 chr(0x41)